The last band to play at The Square was Eddie & The Hot Rods.

 The Blacksmith Arms site has since been redeveloped into houses.

-This is just one example, just think how many more thousands of Pub Venues and Small venues have gone up and down the country, all aided and abetted by British politicians with their support for developers but lack of support for the Britsh Music industry and British Culture.
+This is just one example, just think how many more thousands of Pub Venues and Small venues have gone up and down the country, all aided and abetted by English politicians with their support for developers but lack of support for the British Music industry and British Culture.

-You could argue there are music colleges, music degrees,that's where the new blood will come from.
+You could argue there are music colleges, music degrees,that's where the new blood will come from but where are they going to play ?

 I think it could be considered easier getting up on stage in front of a College or University audience, no travelling for hours, getting over the fears, the stage fright, in front of their mates the home crowd.